How do I treat pubic lice?

 Pubic lice are easy to treat — you usually don’t even need a doctor’s prescription.
-You can get over-the-counter pubic lice treatment at a drugstore, or from your doctor.
+You can get over-the-counter pubic lice treatment at a drugstore, or from your nurse or doctor.

 What’s the treatment for pubic lice?